How much can you borrow?

 - Income – this is not just how much your household brings in, but how much is left for home loan repayments after the bills and day-to-day expenses are paid.

-You can get an upfront estimate of your borrowing power with Tiimely Home by using our borrowing calculator.
+You can get an estimate of your borrowing power with Tiimely Home by using our borrowing calculator.

 How much deposit do I need for a home loan?